Michelle Wu: Abortion

 As a city councilor and as mayor, Wu has positioned herself in support of protecting access to abortion care.
 In 2019, several years prior to the Dobbs v.
-Jackson Women's Health Organization decision, Wu urged Massachusetts state lawmakers to adopt the Roe Act, a proposed state statue intended to codify the protections for abortion care provided by the Roe v.
+Jackson Women's Health Organization decision, Wu urged Massachusetts state lawmakers to adopt the Roe Act, a proposed state statute intended to codify the protections for abortion care provided by the Roe v.
 Wade U.S. Supreme Court decision.

 Employment practices

 In February 2014, the Boston City Council unanimously passed a resolution authored by Wu which voiced the City Council's support for the Massachusetts Domestic Workers' Bill of Rights that was pending before the Massachusetts State Legislature.

 As City Councilor, Wu voiced support for a "fair work week", $15 minimum wage, paid family and medical leave, protections for freelancers.

 In October 2018, Wu proposed a "fair work week" ordinance, which would have required all city contractors to give employees at least two weeks of notice prior to changing their schedules, and would require employers to compensate workers for late schedule changes.

-Wu’s 2020 proposal for a "food justice" agenda for Boston called for an increase to the minimum wage paid to food-sector workers and for providing guaranteed paid sick leave to them.
+Wu's 2020 proposal for a "food justice" agenda for Boston called for an increase to the minimum wage paid to food-sector workers and for providing guaranteed paid sick leave to them.
 It also took a stance in favor of gradually phasing out tipped wage for restaurant and bar workers.

 As a city councilor, Wu authored an adopted ordinance which provided paid parental leave to municipal employees.
 Before the passage of the ordinance by the City Council, Wu and Mayor Marty Walsh co-authored an op-ed in The Boston Globe that called paid parental leave, "a must for working families".